July 22, 2021 *update*

 Each province, and indeed some individual cities, have different measures in place than their neighbour.
 You need to work with your moving companies – in the estimate stage – to determine what actions are going to be required by you and your mover.
 This is particularly critical when you are doing a long distance move that takes you across a provincial/territorial border.

 *new* May 4, 2021 - My Cowichan Valley Now: Organizations provide tips for moving safely during the pandemic .
 The Canadian Association of Movers (CAM) and the Better Business Bureau (BBB) have begun a collaborative effort to ensure consumers know how to safely pack up and move during the COVID-19 pandemic.

 Here's a tip sheet with things to consider to pack up your house and move safely during Coronavirus.

 Below are some anecdotal observations that have been passed along to us that you may want to consider.

 Are movers open for business?

-Yes CAM members are open for business, while only a few have made the difficult decision to temporarily suspend their operations.
+Yes CAM members are open for business.
 To find a certified, professional mover near you, visit CAM's home page to access our mover search function.

 I want to get a move estimate.

-Many moving companies have virtual survey software and can provide an accurate move survey without having to come directly to your home.
-Another option would be to have a Skype or Video Chat with your moving consultant.
+CAM recommends that you have your shipment size visually confirmed with your mover.
+Now that vaccination rates are increasing and restrictions are being lifted, many moving companies are returning to in person home surves.
+However, most credible moving companies have virtual survey software and can provide an accurate move survey without having to come directly to your home - or at least can zoom, Skype or video chat with you.
 You can also email or text photos to your moving consultant.